AztecProtocol/aztec-connect-contracts/README.md

 ## Tests

 `forge test` will run the test suite.
 See the forge book linked above about how to target specific tests.
+To use the reference implementation set `export REFERENCE=true`.

 ### Running tests in a Docker container: